Venus Williams: 2016: Wimbledon semifinal

 Williams began 2016 by playing at the World Tennis Thailand Championship – an exhibition event in Thailand – where she lost to Sara Errani and Angelique Kerber.
 She then entered the Auckland Open, where she was the No. 1 seed and defending champion, and lost in the first round to 18-year-old Daria Kasatkina.
 (This was also Williams's first tournament since the 2011 Australian Open as a top-10 player.)
 At the Australian Open, Williams, seeded 8th, lost to Johanna Konta in the first round.
 Afterwards, she helped the USA Fed Cup Team to a 4–0 victory over Poland, winning both of her singles matches.
 Williams's next tournament was at the Taiwan Open, where she was the No. 1 seed.
 She defeated Misaki Doi in the final, earning her 49th career title.

 Williams returned to Indian Wells for the first time in 15 years after boycotting the tournament in 2001, but lost in the second round to Kurumi Nara.
 The following week, she was knocked out in the second round of the Miami Open by qualifier Elena Vesnina.
 Both results marked her worst exits at Indian Wells and Miami in her 23-year career.
 She began the clay-court season with a win over Alison Riske at the Charleston Open, before losing to Yulia Putintseva in the third round in three tight sets.
 Williams was scheduled to begin her clay-court season at the Madrid Open but withdrew due to a hamstring injury.
 The following week, she lost in the second round in Rome.
-Seeded 9th at the French Open, Williams won her first two rounds in straight sets to set up a third-round clash with Alizé Cornet, whom she defeated in three sets to reach the fourth round for the first time since 2010.
+Seeded ninth at the French Open, Williams won her first two rounds in straight sets to set up a third-round clash with Alizé Cornet, whom she defeated in three sets to reach the fourth round for the first time since 2010.
 She recorded the 200th loss of her career against 8th-seeded Timea Bacsinszky, who won in straight sets.
 However, her result pushed her back into the top 10 for the first time since her loss at the Australian Open.
 She also won her first Grand Slam doubles match with sister Serena Williams since the 2014 US Open.

 At the Wimbledon Championships, Williams reached the third round of the championships where she overcame the 29th seed, Daria Kasatkina, in a 2-hour, 42-minute marathon.
-She defeated 12th seed Carla Suarez Navarro in the fourth round, and now leads 4–3 in their head-to-head meetings.
+She defeated 12th seed Carla Suárez Navarro in the fourth round, and now leads 4–3 in their head-to-head meetings.
 Williams advanced to the quarterfinals for the first time in six years, where she defeated Yaroslava Shvedova.
-In her first Grand Slam semifinal since the 2010 US Open and her first Wimbledon semifinal since 2009, she lost to 4th seed Angelique Kerber in straight sets.
-In the doubles tournament, Venus and Serena Williams advanced to their first Grand Slam Doubles final since 2012.
+In her first major semifinal since the 2010 US Open and her first Wimbledon semifinal since 2009, she lost to fourth seed Angelique Kerber in straight sets.
+In the doubles tournament, Venus and Serena Williams advanced to their first major final since 2012.
 They then won their 14th major title together and sixth at Wimbledon.